etereo-io/edge-next/static-pages/documentation.md

 - type ('text', 'number', 'radio'...)
 - roles
   - Array, list of roles that can SEE this field when editing the content and when reading it
+- private
+  - Leaves the field only for ADMINS and content owners
 - validation:
   - Optional validarion function in the form of `(value) => { return true or false } `